pinchenchen/pinchenchen/EDA_Global Space Trends/README.md

-# Global Space Exploration Trends Analysis
+# Global Space Exploration Trends Analysis 🚀

 ## Overview
 This project is an **Exploratory Data Analysis (EDA)** of over 60 years of space mission data.
-Using **R** and the **Tidyverse** visualized the history of space exploration, tracing the geopolitical shift from the Cold War-era "Space Race" to the modern rise of commercial spaceflight.
+Using **R** and the **Tidyverse** ecosystem, I visualized the history of space exploration, tracing the geopolitical shift from the Cold War-era "Space Race" to the modern rise of commercial spaceflight.

 ### Goals
 - **Visualize** the global distribution of space launches using geospatial data.
 - **Analyze** temporal trends to identify key historical eras (e.g., Cold War peak, 21st-century commercial surge).
 - **Evaluate** mission success rates across different organizations and countries.

+---

 ## Visualizations & Insights